 GoodBudget is the best answer for individuals who need to keep their budgeting straightforward and easily track their daily expenses.
 It is a personal finance app for budget planning and money management.

-It uses the tried and tested cash envelope system to budgeting service to log and allocate your finances.
+It uses the tried and tested cash envelope system to budget service to log and allocate your finances.

 This system works because you take your income/pay for the month and separate it into envelopes for some (or all) of your expenses.